 Follow the IRS’s instructions to submit any supporting documentation and always keep copies.

-The IRS is considering changing an amount on the return, due to an examination after the return has been processed.
+The IRS is considering changing an amount on your tax return, due to an examination after it processed your tax return

 This is called an audit.
 If it audits your return, the IRS will notify you by mail, and the notice will tell you if the audit will be handled by mail or in person.
 For more information, see Audits by Mail or Audits in Person.

-Changes to returns during processing and other situations can affect the size of your refund.
+Changes to tax returns during processing and other situations can change the amount of your refund.